Urgent health and safety work

 The Ministry will:

 - appoint contractors to undertake the work.

-You must still provide the documentation that is part of project management requirements:
+You must still provide the documentation that's part of project management requirements.

 While an urgent health and safety issue is being resolved, you must manage any health and safety risks linked to that work.